National Covid Memorial STILL (1).jpg

 Marked By Covid’s augmented reality Lens powers the National Covid Memorial’s intimate, interactive exploration of more than one million remembrances.

-National Covid Memorial from Coast to Coast
+National Covid Memorial Exhibitions from Coast to Coast

 • Los Angeles, CA